QuaCaTeam/quaca/paper/paper.md

 At finite temperatures, thermal fluctuations can modify the interaction and quantum friction can be connected to the Einstein-Hopf effect [@einstein1910;@milonni1981;@ford1985;@mkrtchian2003;@oelschlaeger2021].
 For a comprehensive review of quantum friction in various contexts as well as related effects in dynamical nonequilibrium, we refer, for example, to the reviews in Refs. [@volokitin2007;@dedkov2017;@reiche2022] and the references therein.

-Due to the relative weakness of quantum friction with respect to comparable equilibrium effects, such as the Casimir(-Polder) or the van der Waals effect [@dalvit2011], quantum friction has, to the best of our knowledge, yet evaded experimental confirmation.
+Due to the relative weakness of quantum friction with respect to comparable fluctuation-induced effects in equilibrium, such as the Casimir(-Polder) or the van der Waals effect [@dalvit2011], quantum friction has, to the best of our knowledge, yet evaded experimental confirmation.
 This has instigated a surge of interest in exploring potentially useful designs [@volokitin2011;@milton2016;@farias2020;@lombardo2021] (see also [@reiche2022] and references therein) and a sophisticated (numerical) optimization of the experimental setup appears necessary in order to promote the effect to the measurable realm [@oelschlager2019;@reiche2021].

 That is where QuaCa can come into use.
 QuaCa computes the quantum frictional force experienced by a microscopic particle (e.g. atom or nano-particle) moving along the invariant direction of an ensemble of macroscopic bodies.
 We focus on the late-time regime where all the transitional dynamics has settled and the particle can be assumed to be in a nonequilibrium steady-state moving with constant non-relativistic velocity $v$.
-In the regime of linear coupling between system and environment and in accordance with Refs.
-Intravaia et al. [@intravaia2014;@intravaia2016;@intravaia2016a;@intravaia2019], the frictional force connected to the electric interaction reads
+In the regime of linear coupling between system and environment and in accordance with Refs. [@intravaia2014;@intravaia2016;@intravaia2016a;@intravaia2019], the frictional force connected to the electric interaction reads
 $$
   F_\mathrm{fric} =
 -2